 We love our Rask knife, and hope you enjoyed our review, and a brief taste of a truly modern and unique custom knife that the Grimsmo Rask represents.
 We thank Grimsmo knives for taking the time and care to make a product worthy of the money we have spent on it.

-The Good: It’s beautiful and oh so smooth
+- It’s beautiful, exclusive and oh so smooth